Timahawk/mlsch_de/readme.md

  - [ ] Write more Tests
  - [ ] Add Game Counter functionallity.
  - [ ] Implement a better scoring system.
+ - [ ] Make it that not submitted, also Gets Points.

 ## Nice to have
  - [x] Update Logger to Logrus or sth. -> Switchted to Zap.
 Its okay.